Jaykef/Triton-nanoGPT/README.md

 The WHY behind this ordeal

 After practicing triton for about 2 weeks, I attempted implementing custom Triton kernels for Karpathy's nanoGPT.
 This project serves as an eucational exploration of Triton's capabilities in accelerating transformer-based models.
+It's not perfect and would apprecieate contributions.

 ## Key Features